f5devcentral/f5-big-iq-lab/docs/startup.rst

 To connect to a docker instance: ``docker exec -i -t <container id or name> /bin/bash``

+**3rd party authentication provider available on the Lamp Server:**

 +--------+------------------------------------------------------------------------------------+
 | Radius | - ip:port ``10.1.1.5:1812``                                                        |
 |        | - secret = ``default``                                                             |